 - Seasoning - a couple teaspoons or more of poultry seasoning (to taste) or a combination of ground sage, thyme, marjoram, and/or a bouillon cube

 - 2 cups or more of leftover chopped or shredded cooked turkey meat

 - Salt and pepper to taste

 - Egg noodles or rice (optional, skip egg noodles for gluten-free version)

 1 Remove all the usable turkey meat from the turkey carcass to save for making sandwiches later or for adding to the soup once the stock is made.

-2 If you are working with a large turkey carcass, you may want to break up the bones a bit so they fit better in the pot.
+2 Put turkey carcass, vegetables, drippings in large pot, cover with water: If you are working with a large turkey carcass, you may want to break up the bones a bit so they fit better in the pot.
 Place the turkey carcass, neck (if you haven't cooked it with the turkey), leftover skin and bones from dinner, into a large stock pot (at least 8 quart or 12 quart depending on the size of the turkey), and cover with COLD water by an inch.